- Army ROTC

 What kind of financial aid does the program offer?

 We are very excited by the commitment the University has made to the Psy.D. program and its students.
 Unlike many Ph.D. programs and most Psy.D. programs (see the 2004 Norcross article noted above), we anticipate that all admitted students will receive graduate assistantships and will not have to pay tuition while they are enrolled full-time in classes on campus, maintain good academic standing, and receive positive assistantship evaluations.
 Once a student is on internship that site will, in nearly all situations, pay the student a stipend and if a student is not done with the dissertation prior to completion of internship, the university will not pay for the extra time.
-In essence, this means that you would not have to pay tuition during the three years you are enrolled full-time in courses and you would be paid approximately $13,800 to take classes, provide applied services at your practicum placement, and work on campus.
+In essence, this means that you would not have to pay tuition during the three years you are enrolled full-time in courses and you would be paid to take classes, provide applied services at your practicum placement, and work on campus.
 In other words, the assistantship and tuition support is to learn how to be a counseling psychologist so you do not have to split your time between classes, practicum, and an off-campus job.
 We think that if you compare this situation with most other programs you will see that this offer makes us different.

 So, how do I know if I will receive the graduate assistantship and will not have to pay tuition?

 At this point we believe that, pending adequate legislative funding and continued support from the University administration, anyone who is offered admission into the program will also be offered the assistantship and will not have to pay tuition.
 However, because we are a state university, the faculty cannot make guarantees.
-The letter you receive offering you admission will let you know if you are being offered the financial assistance as well as information on loan programs if you want to apply for more funding.
-Thus, at this point we suggest that you proceed as if you will receive funding but, to be honest, we cannot make any guarantees until you get the admission offer letter.

 How is the program different from other psychology doctoral programs in Virginia?